May I tell you a little story, Gentle Reader?

 Here’s what I will do:

-- Review the books that I love and those that I have discovered on my own.
-(I follow a few review blogs as taste curators and mostly choose what I read from them.)
+- Review the books that I love and have discovered on my own.
 I try to pick debut novels.
 I try to pick lesser known authors.
 I try to find old favorites being given new life in the digital age.
-I post my reviews on Goodreads, occasionally here on the blog too and in other venues.
+I post my reviews on Goodreads and here on the blog.

 - If they are easy to contact, I will reach out to the author to let them know I have reviewed them.
 They may choose to use a quote if they like.

-- I will offer an author interview here on the blog.
+- Offer an author interviews here on the blog.
 Because I’m an author too, I ask them silly questions they don’t normally get.
 It’s fun for all.

 Here’s what I won’t do: